HeuristicPerson/bluetooth_2_hid/README.md

 (to be improved)

-  1. Prepare your Raspberry Pi Zero W. with the [Raspberry Pi Imager](https://youtu.be/ntaXWS8Lk34), with correct wifi settings & ssh enabled.
+  1. Prepare your Raspberry Pi. with the [Raspberry Pi Imager](https://youtu.be/ntaXWS8Lk34), with correct wifi settings & ssh enabled.
-  2. Connect with SSH to your Raspberry Pi Zero W, `sudo apt-get update && sudo apt-get upgrade -y`
+  2. Connect with SSH to your Raspberry Pi, `sudo apt-get update && sudo apt-get upgrade -y`
   3. Clone this repository in your `pi` default user home directory.
   4. Pair your Bluetooth keyboard with the Raspberry Pi, using `bluetoothctl` :
      1. `scan on` (you need this to pair your device even if you know the MAC address)